Christophe-Foyer/Naive_Bayes_Price_Prediction/README.md

 This specific example will be used to demonstrate the capabilities of a naive bayes classifier to predict future prices of a produce, and in this case, wheat.

+This is in no way accurate and is more of an experiment to test the capabilities of a basic machine learning algorithm to estimate prices from a complex dataset.

 #Dependencies:

 https://github.com/python-excel/xlrd